Sign up to explore more

-Discover the Global Legacy and Lineage of the Landon Surname
+Discover the Global Legacy of the Landon Surname

 The Landon surname, of English origin, traces its roots to the meaning "long hill" and is a variant of Langdon.
 This locational name gained prominence in England, reflecting geographic features important to early communities.
 By the late 20th century, Landon also rose as a popular given name in the United States, reaching notable popularity for boys by 2010.